Trump says US, Mexico reach agreement to prevent tariffs

 -

-President Donald Trump says he has suspended plans to impose tariffs on Mexico, tweeting that the country "has agreed to take strong measures" to stem the flow of Central American migrants into the United States.
+President Donald Trump announced late Friday that he had suspended plans to impose tariffs on Mexico, tweeting that the country "has agreed to take strong measures" to stem the flow of Central American migrants into the United States.

+A "US-Mexico Joint Declaration" released by the State Department outlined the details of the deal, saying the US "will immediately expand the implementation" of a program that returns asylum-seekers who cross the southern border to Mexico while their claims are adjudicated.
+Mexico will "offer jobs, healthcare and education" to those people, "according to its principles," the agreement stated.

+Mexico has also agreed, it said, to take "unprecedented steps to increase enforcement to curb irregular migration," including the deployment of the Mexican National Guard throughout the country, especially on its southern border with Guatemala.

 He said Mexico has agreed to work to "stem the tide of Migration through Mexico, and to our Southern Border" and said those steps would "greatly reduce, or eliminate, Illegal Immigration coming from Mexico and into the United States."

-The 5 per cent tax on all Mexican goods , which would increase every month up to 25per cent under Trump's plan, would have had enormous economic implications for both countries.
+The 5% tax on all Mexican goods , which would increase every month up to 25% under Trump's plan, would have had enormous economic implications for both countries.

-Americans bought USD378 billion worth of Mexican imports last year, led by cars and auto parts.

 US and Mexican officials met for more than 10 hours Friday during a third day of talks at the US State Department trying to hash out a deal that would satisfy Trump's demand that Mexico dramatically increase its efforts to crack down on migrants.